Millicent-Living/printf/README.md

-This is "printf" C Programming and it is a team work with Samuel Abaidoo
+This is "printf" C Programming and it is a team work between Samuel Abaidoo and I